spectre-project/spectre-core-lib/README.md

 ## Spectre adaptation

-SPectre core library provides primitives such as Transaction and UTXO data structures customized for use with the next-generation high-performance Spectre network.
+Spectre core library provides primitives such as Transaction and UTXO data structures customized for use with the next-generation high-performance Spectre network.